MicrosoftDocs/entra-docs/docs/id-governance/customize-workflow-email.md

 1. Browse to **Identity governance** > **Lifecycle workflows** > **workflows**.

-1. Select the workflow that contain the email tasks you want to customize.
+1. Select the workflow that contains the email tasks you want to customize.

 1. On the pane that lists tasks, select the task for which you want to customize the email.